Britannia rules the retail sales ahead of UK Jubilee

-LONDON May 31 Fluttering high above a long stretch of one of London's busiest shopping streets are rows upon rows of festive flags of red, white and blue, in place for British Queen Elizabeth's Diamond Jubilee celebrations.
+LONDON Fluttering high above a long stretch of one of London's busiest shopping streets are rows upon rows of festive flags of red, white and blue, in place for the Queen's Diamond Jubilee celebrations.

 People strolling along London's famed Oxford Street will hardly fail to notice the abundance of bunting, crowns and token corgis on display as retailers clamour to lure customers in with royally British merchandise.